CodelyTV/php-ddd-example/README.md

 ### ✅ Run the tests

-Once you have all the dependencies, in order to execute the tests, run this command:
+Once you have all the dependencies, in order to execute the tests, run:

-* `docker exec -it codelytv-cqrs_ddd_php_example-php vendor/bin/behat -p mooc_backend` (This will also create all needed databases)
-* `docker exec -it codelytv-cqrs_ddd_php_example-php vendor/bin/behat -p all_applications`
-* `docker exec -it codelytv-cqrs_ddd_php_example-php vendor/bin/phpunit`
+* If you're developing with docker: `make test`
+* If you're developing in local: `make run-tests`

 <!-- PROJECT EXPLANATION -->